Tamanu oil: Uses

-Properties and fatty acids of oil
+Properties and fatty acids

-The oil is bluish-yellow to dark green and viscous, known as domba-, pinnai- or dilo oil.
+The oil is bluish-yellow to dark green and very viscous.
 It has a disagreeable taste and odour as it contains some resinous material that can easily be removed by refining.
 The concentration of resinous substances in the oil varies from 10 to 30%.
 The main compounds of the seed oil are oleic-, linoleic-, stearic- and palmitic acids.